 Or, you can build your own zip line kit.

 Depending on which kit you purchase, the installation on your zip line will vary.
-In either case you will most likely need to use a Zip Line Tensioning Kit on install.
-This handy device is a life-saver when it comes to set and install.
+For zip lines over 100ft you will most likely need to use a Zip Line Tensioning Kit on install.
+This handy device is a life-saver when it comes to setup and installation.
+Feel free to borrow one of ours.

 Step A: Attach the looped end of your main cable to the turnbuckle on which ever end is least accessible.